Dedication to Scholarship for the Common Good

 The College of Health Sciences (CHS) is committed to a culture of research.

 As scholars, we believe firmly in contributing to collective knowledge through our scholarly endeavors.
 CHS faculty engage with students, colleagues, the community and industry on many projects.
 The breadth and depth of research that comes from being fully engaged informs both our teaching and community engagement.

 Key research areas that are taking place within CHS include:

-ICE Research Lab
+ICER Research Lab